 This means if you look after a charity's money, you can keep it separate from your own finances.

-Banks limit the types of organisations that can apply for their charity accounts, but you can usually open one for:
+Banks limit the types of organisations that can apply for charity accounts, but you can usually open one for:

 A registered charity